One of the World’s Most Dangerous Roads

 It’s the highway up north that starts from Baguio’s city limit to the municipality of Bontoc.
-In its highest point, it reaches up to 7,400 feet above sea level and it is considered the highway with the highest altitude in the Philippines.
+It reaches up to 7,400 feet above sea level at its highest point, and it is considered the highway with the highest altitude in the Philippines.

 In fact, passing through this highway is the only way to get to a popular tourist spot, Sagada.
 Driving through this road is scenic, with drop off points that are so high in altitude, it’s even higher than the peak of Mount Banahaw!
 But that’s not the only thing it’s famous for.

 Halsema Highway is also one of the most dangerous roads in the world.
 It’s certainly the most dangerous road in the country.

 Why is it dangerous?
 When it rains, which is often, the asphalt portion of the road becomes slippery.
 It is also built along a very landslide-prone area.
 During wet seasons, the fog becomes too thick that visibility is impossible.

 Fortunately, dangerous is no longer the case for Halsema Highway.
-Renovations have greatly improved the construction that was put in place when the road opened in 1930.
+Renovations had greatly improved the construction that was put in place when the road opened in 1930.

-Passing through, you can also spend a few minutes at the Guerilla Saddle and get a glimpse of the Cordillera way of life.
+Passing through, you can also spend a few minutes at the Guerilla Saddle and glimpse the Cordillera way of life.
 Take in the beauty of the Philippine Pali peak.